-Join Stefan Mumaw for an in-depth discussion in this video Idea webs, part of Brainstorming Basics.
+Join Stefan Mumaw for an in-depth discussion in this video Idea webs, part of Learning Brainstorming.

 - Creativity thrives on taking disparate ideas…and mashing them together into something new.…Visualizing what types…of disparate ideas will work together is difficult,…but disparity is rarely a goal,…and is actually much harder to find than you would think.…To get to a place where you can start to see disparate ideas…and their potential together, try creating an idea web.…Start by taking the central theme or subject…of your problem and writing it in the center of a whiteboard…or a large piece of paper.…Circle the word and draw lines coming out of the circle.…